mitexleo/fediroma/docs/installation/debian_based_en.md

 cd /opt/pleroma
 ```

-* Install the dependencies for Pleroma and answer with `yes` if it asks you to install `Hex`:
+* Install the dependencies for Akkoma and answer with `yes` if it asks you to install `Hex`:

 ```shell
 sudo -Hu pleroma mix deps.get